Why customer loyalty is different than customer satisfaction

 In my experience (and backed by the DECADES of knowledge at ITA Group working with Fortune 1000+ companies,) these well-placed programs are best done at three levels.
 At least to get the biggest impact.
 We’ve certainly seen things work that aren’t operating in all three levels—but this is a best practice.

-The program being built between you and the partner owners and their employees is what we like to call the push/pull method.
+The program built between you and the partner owners and their employees is what we like to call the push/pull method.
 In order to reach the people who are working directly with your desired end-customer, you first have to get buy-in from the partner owners who are paying their wages.

-The last level of the three is the loyalty program I think most people are familiar with—the one created for the consumer.
 These include the behaviors you want them to take and the rewards you’re offering to them in return.
 To me, these programs are called loyalty programs, but this is really a misnomer.
-These are truly an incentive program, offering you a chance to create more interactions with your customer.
-Giving you more opportunities to create satisfaction, positive experiences, and in turn influence customer loyalty.
+These are truly an incentive program.
+They offer you a chance to create more interactions with your customer.
+This gives you more opportunities to create satisfaction, positive experiences and influence customer loyalty.
 The programs alone don’t drive loyalty.

 There is no question that loyalty programs have value and drive revenue (lots of it when they’re designed correctly), but they’re a tool to be leveraged.